Selection Process

 Following the entrance examination, an eligibility list is established.
 Candidates will be ranked in order of exam scores, plus any applicable veteran's credit.

 As new trooper positions are authorized, candidates from the eligibility list will be notified to appear for processing.
 It is extremely important to keep your information updated so that we may be able to contact you when your rank is reached.
-Update here.
+Update your information here.

 Physical Ability Test